HornerL/salish-sea-bluff-retreat-model/README.md

-Salish Sea Coastal Bluff Retreat Model
+# Salish Sea Coastal Bluff Retreat Model

-This model predicts coastal bluff erosion rates in the Salish Sea and Puget Sound in response to historical coastal conditions and changing sea levels.
+This model predicts **coastal bluff erosion rates in the Salish Sea and Puget Sound** in response to historical coastal conditions and changing sea levels.

-Model Description
+## Model Description

 The model is described in the following manuscript, currently in review:

-Grossman, E., Horner, L., Vitousek, S., Chiasson, K., Little, C., and MacLennan, A. (2026).
-Model of coastal bluff retreat accounting for complex geology of the Salish Sea.
-Scientific Data.
+> Grossman, E., Horner, L., Vitousek, S., Chiasson, K., Little, C., and MacLennan, A. (2026). *Model of coastal bluff retreat accounting for complex geology of the Salish Sea*. **Scientific Data**.
 In review.

-Data Sources
+## Data Sources

-Digital Elevation Models
+### Digital Elevation Models

-Digital Elevation Models (DEMs) were sourced from the USGS Coastal National Elevation Database (CoNED).
+Digital Elevation Models (DEMs) were sourced from the [USGS Coastal National Elevation Database (CoNED)](https://www.usgs.gov/coastal-changes-and-impacts/coned).

-Model Boundary Conditions
+### Model Boundary Conditions

-Wave, water-level, and other model boundary-condition datasets used by the model will be published as U.S. Geological Survey (USGS) Data Releases.
+Wave, water-level, and other model boundary-condition datasets used by the model will be published as **U.S. Geological Survey (USGS) Data Releases**.

 Links and citations to these datasets will be added as they become publicly available.

-Status
+## Status

 This repository and README are under active development.
 Additional documentation, data-release links, and model information will be added as they become available.